abrasive/shairport/README.md

 WiFi Issues
 ---------
-If you are using WiFi, you should ensure that WiFi power manaagement is off.
+If you are using WiFi, you should ensure that WiFi power management is off.
 See [TROUBLESHOOTING](https://github.com/mikebrady/shairport-sync/blob/development/TROUBLESHOOTING.md) for more details.

 Troubleshooting
 ---------------